affiliate disclosure

 • Gravatar.

-By default, your web page will attempt to load all the images on the page to site visitors.
+By default, your web page will attempt to load all images for site visitors.

-Load time and bandwidth might not be an issue for those visiting your website through a desktop computer.
+Load time and bandwidth might not be an issue for visitors to your website on desktop computers.

 But for mobile users, this process could be a huge concern.

-The view area is much smaller, and loading images not present in the viewing area is just a waste of data and bandwidth.
+The view area is much smaller, and loading images not in the view is just a waste of data and bandwidth.

-Once again, JetPack Lazy Load is what I use on this blog.
+Once again, I use JetPack Lazy Load on this blog.
 You don’t need any other configuration set up; activate, and you’re done.

 Lazy load features in JetPack